BITSS/Annual2015/README.md

 In order to work with these files, you're going to need to have several software programs installed.
 We will be running a demo of them, but it will likely be a lot more useful if you try and follow along on your own.

 1. [LaTeX](https://latex-project.org/ftp.html) (install--this is a pretty big download.
-Definitely don't leave this until the day of.)
+Please don't leave this until the day of.)
 2. [OSF](http://osf.io) (no install, just make an account)
 3. [GitHub.com](http://github.com) (make an account)
 4. [Git](https://desktop.github.com/) (install--this actually links to GitHub Desktop, which includes Git)